tompapatolis/javalytics/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4;

 ## Installing
-Your computer need a Java Runtime (v12).
+Your computer needs a Java Runtime (https://www.java.com/en/download/).
 A local MySQL database and a pre-existing stats.sql backup file should be available.
-You will find here a sample.sql file.
+Included in our Project is a sample.sql file.